T-SQL Tutorial

 Declare variable string

 To declare a string variable, use the DECLARE keyword, then type the @variable_name and variable type: char, varchar.
+To assign a value to a variable, use the keyword SET.

 The CHAR is a data type with fixed length and loads empty spaces.
 To remove the empty spaces uses functions LTRIM(remove leading spaces) and RTRIM(remove trailing spaces).